 With a nice covering of mulch there’s a much smaller chance of cold creeping in to the plant’s roots and doing the most damage, so make sure to pile it on before the frosts come.

 Use literal blankets

 Dormant plants will usually weather the weather just fine.
 If the temperatures turn extreme though, you can always wrap up any tender or young plants with actual blankets for the garden.
-Frost barrier fabric wraps, burlap, or even old carpet scraps can work wonders for reducing damage from frost.
+Frost barrier fabric wraps (this is my favorite kind), burlap, or even old carpet scraps can work wonders for reducing damage from frost.

 If you have young fruit trees, it’s good practice to do this before any cold snaps where the temperature is expected to dip below freezing.
 Just make sure to remove the wrapping after the temperatures normalize though, because you can bet that bugs and other pests will crawl in there and colonize if it’s left on.

 If you have any large pots left outside that were too heavy to move in, it’s also a good idea to wrap them up with burlap or blankets.
 That way they won’t crack during the cold.